Rally by civil society against police action on TET candidates | Education

 - India

-Members of the civil society took out a rally in the city on Saturday to protest against the police action on Teacher Eligibility Test candidates in the intervening night of October 20 and 21.
+Members of the civil society took out a rally in the city on Saturday in protest against the police action on Teacher Eligibility Test (TET) candidates in the intervening night of October 20 and 21.

-The rally, which covered a distance of more than one km, was supported by the opposition CPI(M).
+The rally covered a distance of more than one km and the opposition CPI(M) workers were seen to take part in it.

 The protestors, aspirants of primary teachers' posts in state-run and aided schools, claimed to have cleared the TET but their names did not feature in the merit list.